joergkrause/nyaf/docs/md/docs/lib/attributes.md

 Apparently the double double quotes work just fine.
 However, the content is now a string.
 If you do operations on this it will not resolve as the array it was before.
 Here the second attribute will trigger a different behavior.
 The hook for the data Proxy used internally is now applying a `JSON.parse` and returns the former object.
 Also, once set again, the incoming value is checked for being an object and stringified, then.
 The technique currently works for `string` (default Web Component behavior), `number`, `boolean`, `array`, and `object`.

-> For extremely huge complex objects this technique might produce a performance penalty due to repeatedly used `JSON.parse`/`JSON.stringify` calls.
+> For extremely huge complex objects this technique might produce a performance penalty due to repeatedly used `JSON.parse` / `JSON.stringify` calls.
 Be also aware that this cannot work if the object has recursive structures, because the JSON class cannot deal with this.
 There is no additional error handling to keep the code small, it's just a `try/catch` block that reports the native error.

-### Properties and View Models
+### Properties and Models

-For a nice view decorators applied to class properties control the appearance.
+For a nice looking view some decorators applied to class properties control the appearance.

 ~~~ts
 export class Model {